stefan-hoeck/idris2-sop/docs/src/Docs/Barbies.md

 it comes with several drawbacks.
 Could we, for instance, use the same data type to create a new user from our web application?
-We could, but the web application would have to provide a dummy value for the user's id, certainly a value the server application should be responsible to generate.
+We could, but the web application would have to provide a dummy value for the user's ID, certainly a value the server application should be responsible to generate.
 We'd also rather not send back the password to people querying the database through the web application.